buy the book ribbon

 self.live_server_url = "http://" + self.test_server

-1 We upgrade test_server to being an attribute on the test object, so we can access it in various places in our tests.
-We’ll see this come in useful later too!
+1 We upgrade test_server to be an attribute on the test object, so we can access it in various places in our FTs (we’ll see several examples later).
+Sad to see our walrus go, though!

-And you can confirm that the FT will fail if you don’t set EMAIL_PASSWORD in Docker.
+And you can confirm that the FT fails if you don’t set EMAIL_PASSWORD in Docker, or passes, if you do:

-Now let’s see if we can get our FTs to pass against the server:
+Now let’s see if we can get our FTs to pass against the server.
+First, we’ll need to figure out how to set that env var on the server.

 infra/deploy-playbook.yaml (ch23l012)